carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

   - Allows you to save money on data transfer and increase speed.
 - Using `Range` HTTP Header in a GET Request to download the specific range of bytes of S3 object, known as Byte Range Fetch.
 - High Availability: Enable `S3 Cross-Region Replication` for asynchronous **replication of object across buckets in another region**.
+  - Requirement:
+    - An existing bucket to Replicate data
-  - Cross Region Replication REQUIRES versioning to be ENABLED on both SOURCE & DESTINATION bucket.
+    - Versioning enabled on both SOURCE & DESTINATION bucket.
   - If enabled, existing objects are not replicated automatically, only subsequent updated files (new objects).
   - You can have this enabled for the entire bucket or just for specific prefixes.
   - Delete markers ARE NOT replicated.